If you are unable to connect to internet due to “Limited or No Internet” Error, you will find below the steps to fix this error in Windows 10.

 3. Renew IP Address

-Follow the steps below to remove the current self-assigned IP Address from your computer and obtain a New IP Address.
+Follow the steps below to remove the current self-assigned IP Address from the computer and obtain a New IP Address.

 2. In Command prompt window, type ipconfig /release and press the enter key.
 This will release the current IP Address of your computer

-Type exit and press the enter key to quit the Command Prompt Window.
+4. Type exit and press the enter key to quit Command Prompt.

-Note down your WiFi Network Name, Password and VPN configurations (if you are using VPN) and follow the steps below to Reset TCP/IP settings to default values.
+Note down your WiFi Network Name, Password, VPN configurations (if you are using VPN) and follow the steps below to Reset TCP/IP settings to default values.

-1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Reset option.
+1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Reset.

-2. On the next screen, click on the Reset Now button.
+2. On the Network Reset screen, click on Reset Now button.